Learning QoE from Packet-Level Measurements in Encrypted Video Conferencing Traffic: Methodology

 \subsection{Embedding Module (EMBD)}

-The EMBD module is implemented as a simple convolutional layer with $1 \times1$ kernel and output size equal to the data length $N$, as shown illustrated in \cref{fig:embed_lyr}.
-Consequently, the output of this module is an $N \times N$ tensor.
-In addition, this module serves as an initial filter for the data through the convolutional operation operation.
+The embedding (EMBD) (\cref{fig:qcnn_arch}(a)) module is implemented as a single convolutional (Conv.) layer with a $1 \times 1$ kernel and a number of output channels equal to the input length, $M$.
+Consequently, the output of this module is an $M \times M$ tensor.
+The module performs the inflation operation introduced in \cite{sidorov2024revisiting}.
+Unlike the original implementation, where inflation was achieved through simple row-wise vector stacking, the proposed approach employs a learnable convolutional transformation, thereby preserving all available training samples and avoiding the reduction in effective training data associated with the stacking procedure.

-The core assumption, which is supported by substantial body of prior work \cite{chen2017seq2img, rezaei2018achieve, vu2017deep, rezaei2018deep, lotfollahi2020deep, aceto2018mobile, lopez2017network, hochst2017unsupervised}, is that the distinct protocols operating across the Internet give rise to identifiable low-level features within the data stream.
-These features typically exhibit characteristic patterns that can be reliably detected and associated with a target label, which in our case is the QoE metric.
-Because such patterns reflect structural properties of the traffic as a whole (for example, the TLS handshake establishing an encrypted end-to-end channel precedes any actual data transfer), the data must be represented in a form that preserves these dependencies.

-As was shown in \cite{sidorov2024revisiting}, an effective strategy is to transform the raw 1D measurements into a more structured 2D representation, enabling each sample to be interpreted in relation to its surrounding samples.
-As we hypothesize, this representation allows the model to capture meaningful segments of traffic behavior and subsequently map them to the corresponding QoE.